symfony/symfony-docs/service_container/service_subscribers_locators.rst

                     -
                         App\FooCommand: '@app.command_handler.foo'
                         App\BarCommand: '@app.command_handler.bar'
+                        # if the element has no key, the ID of the original service is used
+                        '@app.command_handler.baz'

                 # if you are not using the default service autoconfiguration,
                 # add the following tag to the service definition:
                 # tags: ['container.service_locator']